 We continue to improve our services and features.
 Globus file sharing, for example, allows individual researchers to simply and securely share their data with others, freeing HPC system administrators from routine requests for access.

-Globus Provider Plans are the flagship Globus offering.
-Provider Plans offer a range of services that are vital to running a successful data service in a university, laboratory, or computing facility.
-Provider Plans can include managed endpoints, file sharing, data publication and discovery, enhanced support, branded sites, a management console, and other advanced features.
-Provider Plans also allow Globus Plus to be enabled for individual users, giving them additional transfer and sharing capabilities from their personal computers.
+Globus subscriptions are the flagship Globus offering.
+Subscriptions offer a range of services that are vital to running a successful data service in a university, laboratory, or computing facility.
+Subscriptions can include managed endpoints, file sharing, data publication and discovery, enhanced support, branded sites, a management console, and other advanced features.
+Subscriptions also allow Globus Plus to be enabled for individual users, giving them additional transfer and sharing capabilities from their personal computers.

 In 2013, we launched Globus Genomics.
 Globus Genomics is an end-to-end solution for genomics sequencing analysis, bringing together Globus transfer technology, Galaxy workflow tools, and cloud computing power from Amazon Web Services.
 This service helps genomics researchers manage big data as it is moved through analysis pipelines.